spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 {% include toc %}

-This article describes how the Kubernetes provider v2 works, and how it differs from other providers in Spinnaker.
+This article describes how the Kubernetes provider v2 works and how it differs from other providers in Spinnaker.
 If you're unfamiliar with Kubernetes terminology, see the [Kubernetes documentation](https://kubernetes.io/docs/home/).